Making workspace decisions without relevant data can be a business killer. End the guesswork with meeting and workplace analytics by Teem.

 If you know what types of visitors (deliveries, job candidates, clients) frequent each of your lobbies, you can make better decisions about lobby space management and related processes, like whether or not to have a full-time front desk person.
 Our platform makes it easy to view visitor data, whether you want to dig down for location-specific details or to look at an overview.

 Apple TV or Chromecast?
 Phone or no phone?
 If your IT team struggles to decide what tech to install in your conference rooms, you can make their lives a whole lot easier with this insight.
-Based on our work requests feature that lets end users report problems with meeting room equipment, right from the EventBoard room display, this data reveals the reliability and popularity of different types of conference room tech.
+Based on our work requests feature that lets end users report problems with meeting room equipment, right from the Teem Room Display, this data reveals the reliability and popularity of different types of conference room tech.

 Teem is fiercely dedicated to keeping our customers’ data safe and secure.
-Our staff includes a CISSP-certified team member who monitors and audits our security 24/7.
-We have quarterly vulnerability assessments on all network infrastructure, and yearly pen tests against all web applications.
+Our staff includes CISSP-certified team members who monitor and audit our security 24/7.
+We have quarterly vulnerability assessments on all network infrastructure and yearly pen tests against all web applications.

 Many of our customers find that different campuses, buildings or even floors have significantly different usage patterns.
 Filter by location to see insights specific to any level of your organization.

 You can fine-tune your data by adjusting the settings for the Teem meeting tools that your company uses.
 Want more insight into visitors?
 Set up granular visitor types for LobbyConnect.
 Want to track recapture rate for rooms?
-Turn on EventBoard’s conference room display check-in feature.
+Turn on Teem Room Display’s check-in feature.

 Filter your meeting analytics and data by different timeframes to get a sense of how your company’s behavior and workspace optimization is improving over time.